Generating In-Distribution Proxy Graphs for Explaining Graph Neural Networks: Graph Information Bottleneck with Proxy Graphs

 \subsection{Derivation of Inner Optimization}

-For the inner optimization objective, we implement the first constraint by minimizing the distribution distance between $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$ and $P_\gG$, under the Erdős–Rényi assumption, the distribution loss is equivalent to the cross-entropy loss between $\tilde{G}$ given $G'$ and $G$ over the full adjacency matrix~\cite{chen2023dexplainer}.
-Considering that $G$ is usually sparse compared to a fully connected graph, in practice, we adopt a weighted version to emphasize more connected node pairs~\cite{wang2016structural}.
+For the inner optimization objective, we implement the first constraint by minimizing the distribution distance between $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$ and $P_\gG$.
+Under the Erdős–Rényi assumption, the distribution loss is equivalent to the cross-entropy loss between $\tilde{G}$ given $G'$ and $G$ over the full adjacency matrix~\cite{chen2023dexplainer}.
+Considering that $G$ is usually sparse rather than a fully connected graph, in practice, we adopt a weighted version to emphasize more connected node pairs~\cite{wang2016structural}.
 Formally, we have the following distribution loss.

-where $\bar{\gE}$ is the set of node pairs that are unconnected in $G$, $\tilde{p}_{uv}$ is the probability of node pair $(u,v)$ in $\tilde{G}$, and $\beta$ is a hyper-parameter to get a trade-off between connected and unconnected node pairs.
+where $\bar{\gE}$ is the set of node pairs that are unconnected in $G$, $\tilde{p}_{uv}$ is the probability of node pair $(u,v)$ in $\tilde{G}$, and $\beta$ is a hyper-parameter to for the trade-off between connected and unconnected node pairs.

 The second constraint requires the mutual information of $Y$ and $\tilde{G}$ is the same as that of $Y$ and $G'$.
 Due to the OOD problem, it is non-trivial to directly compute $P(Y|G')$ or $H(Y|G')$.
 Instead, we implement this constraint with a novel graph generator that $\tilde{G}$ is obtained by combining $G'$ and a non-explanatory subgraph~\cite{zhang2023mixupexplainer}.
-In practice, we implement the non-explanatory part by perturbing the remaining subgraph $G-G'$.
-The intuition is that if an explanation comprises information, it is hard to change the prediction by manipulating the remaining part that is non-explanatory, which is widely adopted in the literature~\cite{fang2023evaluating,zhang2023mixupexplainer,zheng2023towards}.
+In practice, we implement the non-explanatory part by perturbing the residual subgraph $G-G'$.
+The intuition is that if an explanation comprises label information, it is unlikely to change the prediction by manipulating the remaining non-explanatory part, which is widely adopted in the literature~\cite{fang2023evaluating,zheng2024towards}.